-- · Continue to develop the School's Christian ethos so that it permeates every aspect of the School. - Ensure that pupil progress and attainment are outstanding through high quality assessment, excellent quality first teaching and effective and well targeted interventions. - Embed the School's teaching and learning policy, provide relevant in service training for staff members, monitor the effectiveness of the policy so that all aspects of teaching and learning at the School are outstanding. - Develop a great attendance' culture where attendance is at least 96.5% through continuing to highlight the strong link between attendance and attainment to all stakeholders - Embed the School's behaviour policy to ensure a consistent approach across the School so that behaviour continues to move from strength to strength and is outstanding overall. - Through excellent leadership of early years, and strong collaboration with other settings within our local authority and beyond, ensure that the provision for the youngest pupils is outstanding. - Continue to develop leaders across the School with a constant focus on raising standards and building character in the School's pupils.
+- Continue to develop the School's Christian ethos so that it permeates every aspect of the School.
+The success of the section 48 inspection and the outstanding grades achieved will be maintained. - Ensure that pupil progress and attainment are outstanding through high quality assessment, excellent quality first teaching and effective and well targeted interventions. - Embed the School's teaching and learning policy, provide relevant in service training for staff members, monitor the effectiveness of the policy so that all aspects of teaching and learning at the School are outstanding. - Develop a 'great attendance' culture where attendance is at least 96.5% through continuing to highlight the strong link between attendance and attainment to all stakeholders - Embed the School's behaviour policy to ensure a consistent approach across the School so that behaviour continues to move from strength to strength and is outstanding overall. - Through excellent leadership of early years, and strong collaboration with other settings within our local authority and beyond, ensure that the provision for the youngest pupils is outstanding. - Continue to develop leaders across the School with a constant focus on raising standards and building character in the School's pupils.
+Create the roles of head girl, head boy and prefects. - The Trust became a Multi Academy Trust during this financial year and have been approved to open a new three form entry school in the London Borough of Havering. - The Trust will continue to grow over the coming years taking on new schools which will have tangible financial and practicable benefits to all the schools within the Trust. - The Trust will enable governors and leaders to come together and take responsibility to provide better education in the community, supported by a common ethos. - The Trust will share good practice across all the schools so that when a particular approach has been shown to work it can be implemented across the MAT. - The Trust will generate economies of scale, enabling cost efficient commissioning and purchasing of goods and services.